mialkin/docs/tools/gitlab.md

 #### Job artifacts

 Jobs can output an archive of files and directories.
-This output is known as a job artifact.
+This output is known as a **job artifact**.

 #### Pipeline artifacts